Hemlock Society

+It was co-founded in Santa Monica, California by British author and activist Derek Humphry, his wife Ann Wickett Humphry and Gerald A. Larue.
+It relocated to Oregon in 1988 and, according to Humphry, had several homes over the course of its life.

 The Hemlock Society's primary mission included providing information to the dying and supporting legislation permitting physician-assisted suicide.
 Its motto was "Good Life, Good Death".

 In 2003, the national organization renamed itself End of Life Choices.
-In 2004, some former members of the Hemlock Society, notably Derek Humphry and Faye Girsh, founded the Final Exit Network.
-It took its name from Humphry's 1991 book of the same name.

-In 2003, the Hemlock Society changed its name to End-of-Life Choices.
-In 2004, End-of-Life Choices merged with Compassion in Dying, which is now known as Compassion and Choices.
+In 2004, former members of the Hemlock Society Derek Humphry and Faye Girsh, founded the Final Exit Network, after Humphry's 1991 book of the same name.
+In 2004, End-of-Life Choices merged with Compassion in Dying, which became Compassion & Choices.
 Several local and state organizations, including the Hemlock Society of Florida and the Hemlock Society of San Diego, have retained the Hemlock Society name.
-Others, such as the Hemlock Society of Illinois (now Final Options Illinois), have changed their names.
+Others, such as the Hemlock Society of Illinois (Final Options Illinois), have changed their names.

 Name

-According to former president Faye Girsh, the Hemlock Society was founded in 1980 and was named in reference to Socrates' decision to end his life by drinking hemlock rather than succumbing to an existence he found intolerable.
-In the fifth century B.C., Socrates was convicted of corrupting the youth of Athens by encouraging ideas seen as contrary to the Athenian regime.
-Though he was sentenced to death, Socrates could have chosen exile, but chose death, an act seen as dignified and noble by many supporters of assisted suicide.
+According to former president Faye Girsh, the Hemlock Society was founded in 1980 and was named in reference to Socrates' decision to end his life by drinking hemlock rather than continuing an existence he found intolerable.
+In the fifth century B.C., Socrates was convicted of corrupting the youth of Athens by encouraging ideas seen as subversive.
+Though he was sentenced to be executed, Socrates could have escaped into exile, but nevertheless chose death, an act seen as dignified and noble by many supporters of assisted suicide.